-The Music Technology Program at Stonehill enables students to create music using the latest software and hardware.
-Students will learn to record instruments, as well as to edit and mix multitrack recordings.
-Students will also learn to synchronize music with video.
+Music technology students will also learn to synchronize music with video.
 These skills are supplemented by a study of the production of popular music.

-Students in several programs may benefit from the music technology minor: Digital media production, communications, and business in particular.
+Students in several programs may benefit from the music technology minor: digital media production, communications and business students in particular.

 Students may choose to intern with a local recording studio, such as Bristol Recording Studios in Boston.